 Shopping Friday.
 This god demands human sacrifice.
 This god offers instant gratification, or at least distraction and narcosis, to soothe the isolated individual.
 This god lives to ensnare the human race in compulsions and obsessions.

-Semi-consciously, the cleverness is recognized.
+I suspect for most of us the cleverness is recognized, though semi-consciously.
 Good Friday is Christianity’s highest holy day, Black Friday is the Anti-Christ’s highest holy day: aka not giving to the least of these but glorying in the world trade of Babylon.
 People are dying in desperate poverty, poverty all too often exacerbated by first world foreign policy and crony capitalism controlled foreign aid.
 People are dying from wars, wars all too often exacerbated by first world rapacity in its need for oil and other industrialization resources.
 The Black Friday holiday represses all these truths, and others like them, behind a slick set of ad campaigns.
 It turns our attention from the needs of the world, to the needs the advertisers have created.

 Finding the meaning of human society in the act of shopping shrunk our souls, leaving us little more than robotic husks going through the motions, waiting for the axe to fall.
 A good dollop of mindfulness can see right through this whole set of fun house mirrors.
 A good dollop of compassion can playfully watch the whole cognitive house of cards built by the ad men come tumbling down.